Psitegrad/MiA-BSFD-Modding-Tools/README.md

 ## Organization

-I highly recommend you setup a *dedicated folder* on your computer for *MiA Modding* (Mine is called exactly that), it will contain all the *tools*, *ressources* and *references* necessary for modding and will grow as you get familiar with the material.
+I highly recommend you setup a *dedicated folder* on your computer for *MiA Modding* (Mine is called exactly that), it will contain all the *tools*, *resources* and *references* necessary for modding and will grow as you get familiar with the material.

 You are of course free to organize your workspace whichever way works best for you.
 For consistency sake however I will reference this dedicated folder and provide tips on how to expand it as we go.